outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     chainloader /efi/Microsoft/Boot/bootmgfw.efi
 }
 		```
-    2. The next thing is to replace the two parameters `$hints_string` and `$fs_uuid`.
+    2. The next is to replace the two parameters `$hints_string` and `$fs_uuid`.
 This is where `os-prober` comes into playing a role.
         1. _#_ grub2-probe --target=hints\_string /boot/efi/EFI/Microsoft/Boot/bootmgfw.efi, this command will print the value `$hints_string`.
         2. _#_ grub2-probe --target=fs\_uuid /boot/efi/EFI/Microsoft/Boot/bootmgfw.efi, this command will print the value `fs_uuid`.
         3. Now replace the parameters with them real values in above `menuentry`.
         4. Refer to [Windows installed in UEFI-GPT Mode menu entry](https://wiki.archlinux.org/index.php/GRUB#Windows_installed_in_UEFI-GPT_Mode_menu_entry) and [Can GRUB2 share the EFI system partition with Windows?](http://unix.stackexchange.com/q/49165).
-40. To generate the final GRUB2 configuration: `grub2-mkconfig -o /boot/grub/grub.cfg`.
+40. Generate GRUB2 configuration: `grub2-mkconfig -o /boot/grub/grub.cfg`.
 41. [optional] You can install `xorg` and `xfce` now without reboot below.
 Reboot is just for basic system test.
+32. Edit `/etc/conf.d/hwclock` to set the clock options.
+    1. set `clock=local`, this is important when dual boot with Windows.
+23. Set the timezone.
+    1. I think this step should occur after `hwclock` thing.
+Otherwise the system time is usually ahead of locale time by 8 hours, thus resulting in portage tree time stamp issues.
+If possible, I recommend to leave the above two steps immediately before system reboot.
+    1. _#_ ls /usr/share/zoneinfo
+    2. _#_ echo "Asia/Hong_Kong" > /etc/timezone
+    3. _#_ emerge --config sys-libs/timezone-data
+    4. Check with `date` command.
 41. Exit the chrooted environment: `exit` and unmount all mounted partitions:

     ```
 umount -l /mnt/gentoo/dev{/shm,/pts,}
 umount /mnt/gentoo/boot/efi
 umount /mnt/gentoo/boot
+umount /mnt/gentoo
     ```
-You may reminded that some device is busy.
+You may reminded that `/mnt/gentoo` is busy, then you need to exit the current terminal, and opening a new one terminal will work.
 Just let it go.
 Then type in that one magical command that initiates the final, true test: `reboot` with your root account.
     1. When rebooting, if the LiveDVD usb stick is still plugged onto the computer, the chainload to Ubuntu grub does not work.
 It show _error: disk hd0,gpt2 not found_.
 This is because the grub2 treats the USB stick as _hd0_ while the hard disk as _hd1_.
 You can unplug the USB, and CTRL+ALT+DEL.
 Another way is to edit the Ubuntu grub2 chainlaod menu from _hd0_ to _hd1_, then press F10 to boot.
     2. The very first thing after rebooting is to create a regular user account: